ikifar2012/ha-addons/README.md

-# Matheson's Home Assistant Addons
+# Matheson's Home Assistant Add-ons
 Here you will find a bunch of Home Assistant Addons maintained by me, Matheson Steplock

 # Installation